hduffin/Dcm2Bids/RA_guide.md

 ## Step by step process to BIDs-ifying data and validating that it worked

-* Open the terminal and go to the directory iNetworks directory
+* Open the terminal and go to the iNetworks directory
   * ``` cd ~/Box/DATA/iNetworks/BIDS/Nifti ```
 * Check the QC sheet to see what subjects are not yet BIDs-ified, then run the following code to BIDs raw dcms to a bids nifti version, if the raw files are zipped you'll need to unzip
   * ``` dcm2bids -d ${dcm_dir} -p ${sub} -s ${ses} -c config.json --clobber ```